tonishka/tp/docs/UserGuide.md

 <br>

 #### 3.1.2 Editing a contact: `edit`
-On the contact details page, modify contact details of the person displayed on the page.
+On the Contact Details Window, modify the details of the person displayed on the page.
 The fields that can be added/edited are given in the [5.
 Contact Fields Summary](#5-contact-fields-summary) section.

 Format: `edit <ANY NUMBER AND TYPE OF FIELDS IN ANY ORDER> `